dragonfly-science/dragonfly-latex-templates/README.md

 ## Building the package

 1. Checkout the branch corresponding to the version of Ubuntu that you are using (this makes sure that the right version of biber and biblatex are used).
-2. Run `make` (you will need to be on the VPN, so that you have access to docker.dragonfly.co.nz)
+2. Run `make`.
+If you don't  have access to docker.dragonfly.co.nz, then run `RUN= make`, to build without using docker